rfc-st/humble/README.md

   -g                                       Print guidelines for enabling security HTTP response headers on popular frameworks, servers and services
   -grd                                     Print the checks to grade an analysis, along with advice for improvement -H REQUEST_HEADER                        Adds REQUEST_HEADER to the request; must be in double quotes and can be used multiple times, e.g. -H "Host: example.com"
-  -if INPUT_FILE                           Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g., 'server: nginx'
-  -l {es}                                  Defines the language for displaying analysis, errors and messages; if omitted, will be printed in English
+  -if INPUT_FILE                           Analyzes 'INPUT_FILE': curl's '--dump-header' file or HTTP Archive (HAR) file -l {es}                                  Defines the language for displaying analysis, errors and messages; if omitted, will be printed in English
   -lic                                     Print the license for 'humble', along with permissions, limitations and conditions -o {all,csv,html,json,pdf,txt,xlsx,xml}  Export the analysis to the specified format; 'all' will export to all formats